-I think you’ll agree that have an abundance of most things, in particular money can be a big help in achieving financial goals.
+I think you’ll agree that having an abundance of most things, in particular, money can be a big help in achieving financial goals.

 When you’re working from a scarcity mindset, you tend to show it, meaning you can look desperate.

 Let me tell you a quick story about Scarcity Sally and Abundance Alice, they’re both looking for work, wondering how they’re going to pay next month’s rent.